Nina-Konovalova/Nina-Konovalova.github.io/_pages/about.md

   - /about.html
 ---

 My name is Nina Konovalova, a Research Engineer currently working at AIRI.
-Over the past 4 years, I've been working in machine learning and deep learning area, specializing in Computer Vision, with a particular focus on generative models and 3D Computer Vision algorithms, [Deep Learning School](https://dls.samcs.ru/) academic lead.
+Over the past 4 years, I've been working in machine learning and deep learning area, specializing in Computer Vision, with a particular focus on generative models and 3D Computer Vision algorithms.
+Additionally I and currently working as academic lead in [Deep Learning School](https://dls.samcs.ru/).

 ## Research Interests
-My research interests are focused on the exploration of generative models, with a special emphasis on diffusion models and their application, in particular controllable generation and editing.
+My research interests are focused on the exploration of generative models, with a special emphasis on diffusion models and their application, in particular controllable generation, editing and interpretibility.

 ## Papers